zqweng/stock/README.md

 df_old = df[:-2].copy()
 if you dont call copy(), df_old will have a copy flag internally, in the future if you want to make some changes on df_old, it will show a warning

+reindex()
+conform dataframe to new index with optional filling logic, placing NA/NaN in locations having no value in the previous index.

+dataframe.dtypes
+return a Series with the datatype of each column